rennpy/pyondocs/README.md

 ## step 1

 Okay, so first thing you should do is install some very important plugins.
 Use the plugin web browser on the discord for this.
-The first one is hidegiftbutton (who uses those anyway) and optionally [hideappbutton](https://rico040.github.io/bunny-plugins/hideappbutton/) themes+ from
+The first one is [hidegiftbutton](https://vd-plugins.github.io/proxy/amsyarasyiq.github.io/letup/HideGiftButton/) (who uses those anyway) and optionally [hideappbutton](https://rico040.github.io/bunny-plugins/hideappbutton/).
+Both of these make your chatbox cleaner.

+themes+ from